The people you often find in web design agencies are sales agents, designers, and developers. What are their interests?

 2. Can you put them into socio-economic groups?
 (Describe them in terms of age, occupation, income, lifestyle, educational attainment, etc.)

-Why this is important: this information can give us the information we need to create a seamless experience on the website for you.
+Why this is important: this can give us the information we need to create a seamless experience on the website for you.
 If the majority of your visitors are elders, for example, we may need to consider use bigger and easier to read text font.
 On the other hand, younger audience may prefer a more colorful color palette with more information stuffed neatly together.

 3. What are their pain points?